blaster151/fp-3/LAWS.md

   the associativity pasting diagram.
 Use `RelativeMonadOracles` to obtain the executable framing report (with issues enumerated) and a placeholder pending result for associativity until tight 2-cell comparisons land.
+- `relativeMonad.enriched.compatibility` keeps Section 8’s enriched structure
+  visible by checking that the recorded hom object and tensor comparison reuse the relative monad’s unit and extension witnesses.
+- `relativeMonad.enriched.setCompatibility` specialises Example 8.14 to
+  Set-enriched roots by requiring the fully faithful section and every listed correspondence to reuse the loose arrow, unit, and extension evidence.
+- `relative/mnne-vector-monads.ts` replays Example 1 of *Monads Need Not Be Endofunctors* by enumerating Boolean finite vector spaces.
+Use `describeBooleanVectorRelativeMonadWitness` and `analyzeFiniteVectorRelativeMonad` to inspect the unit/extension laws and the induced Kleisli composites.
+- `RelativeMonadOracles.vectorKleisliSplitting` tightens Theorem 3/Example 5 by
+  composing every Boolean matrix, confirming the Kleisli identities and associativity align with the recorded extension operator.
+- `RelativeMonadOracles.vectorArrowCorrespondence` replays the Example 1 arrow
+  semantics by comparing an `arr`/composition witness with the canonical relative monad extension, ensuring Boolean matrices act on vectors exactly as the relative monad prescribes on every enumerated dimension pair.
+- `relative/mnne-lambda-monads.ts` mirrors Example 2’s λ-calculus relative
+  monad, enumerating well-scoped terms across finite contexts, replaying the capture-avoiding substitution operator, and verifying the unit, identity, and associativity requirements via `analyzeUntypedLambdaRelativeMonad`.
+- `RelativeMonadOracles.lambdaKleisliSplitting` records Example 6’s Kleisli
+  category of Lam, reusing the λ-witness to ensure trivial substitutions act as identities and composition matches sequential substitution.
+- `relative/mnne-indexed-container-monads.ts` operationalises Example 4’s
+  indexed container presentation.  `describeIndexedContainerExample4Witness` enumerates finite Nat/Stream families while `analyzeIndexedContainerRelativeMonad` replays the Example 4 unit/extraction data and checks the relative monad laws via the induced substitution operator.
+- The same module also exposes `analyzeFiniteVectorLeftKanExtension` and `describeBooleanVectorLeftKanExtensionWitness`, which reconstruct the Example 1 left Kan extension along FinSet → Set.
+They enumerate the cocone data, quotient by the generated relations, and confirm the resulting classes match the Boolean vector functor on each target set, warning when the chosen dimension bound omits necessary generators.
+- `relative/mnne-lax-monoidal.ts` packages Section 3.2’s lax monoidal structure
+  on `[J,C]` by combining the Lan\_j witness with concrete endofunctors on the two-object category.  `analyzeMnneLaxMonoidalStructure` checks that the canonical inclusion, tensor, unitors, and associator agree with composing Lan\_j and that the triangle identity holds for the supplied triples.
+- `analyzeMnneLaxMonoid` verifies the Theorem 3 lax-monoid structure derived from a relative monad by checking the recorded unit and multiplication transformations satisfy the left/right unit laws and the associativity composite using the Lan\_j tensor.
+- `RelativeMonadOracles.functorCategoryLaxMonoidal` exposes the same diagnostics
+  in the oracle registry, defaulting to the two-object witness so the Example 3 computations appear alongside the other MNNE oracles.
+- `relativeMonad.mnne.functorCategoryLaxMonoid` publishes the lax-monoid
+  analyzer through the oracle registry so Example 3’s relative monad ↔ lax monoid bridge appears in demos and scripts by default.
+- `relativeMonad.mnne.wellBehavedInclusion` witnesses Definition 4.1’s
+  full-faithfulness requirement for j : J → C by enumerating finite hom-sets and checking that J induces bijections `C(JX, JY) ≅ J(X, Y)` on the supplied samples.
+- `relativeMonad.mnne.lanExtension` packages Section 4.3’s theorem that a
+  well-behaved inclusion extends a relative monad to an ordinary monad on C.
+  The oracle checks that Lan\_J T preserves identities/composition, that the recorded unit/multiplication satisfy the monad laws, that κ\_T is an isomorphism with the supplied inverse, and that the Lan-derived Kleisli extension agrees with the relative extension operator on every enumerated arrow.
+- `relativeMonad.enriched.eilenbergMooreAlgebra` realises Definition 8.16’s
+  enriched T-algebra by checking that the carrier shares the monad boundaries, the extension operator reuses the enriched extension witness, and the unit and multiplication composites coincide with the recorded enriched comparisons.
+- `relativeMonad.enriched.kleisliInclusion` exposes Lemma 8.7’s
+  identity-on-objects inclusion into Kl(T), requiring the functor to reuse the loose arrow, unit, and extension witnesses and to supply the κ_T opalgebra comparison triangles recorded in the lemma.
+- `relativeMonad.enriched.yoneda` packages Example 8.6’s Yoneda embedding,
+  demanding that the representable presheaf reuse the enriched hom object, tensor comparison, and extension witnesses recorded with the monad.
+- `relativeMonad.enriched.yonedaDistributor` captures Lemma 8.7’s comparison of
+  the red/green composites through PZ(p,q), insisting that both composites share boundaries with the Yoneda witness, coincide with the supplied factorisation, and agree with the recorded right lift witnessing the universal property of `q ▷ p`.
+- `relativeMonad.enriched.vcatSpecification` records Theorem 8.12’s enriched
+  specification of a j-relative monad.
+The oracle demands that the unit and multiplication triangles reuse the enriched unit/extension witnesses, that the functorial identity/composition diagrams share those comparisons, and that the τ witnesses agree with the recorded naturality data.
 - `relativeMonad.representableLooseMonoid` captures Theorem 4.16’s bridge
   between j-relative monads and monoids in `X[j]` whose loose arrows are representable.  `RelativeMonadOracles.representableLooseMonoid` consumes the